NAMD/pypln.backend/CONTRIBUTING.rst

 Generating Documentation
 ------------------------

+Currently we are using the repository
+`pypln.org <https://github.com/NAMD/pypln.org>`_ to store PyPLN's website and docs, so the method described below is not needed anymore.
+We just need to make the documentation, move all files to ``pypln.org`` repo, commit and then push.

 We use the script ``make-docs.sh`` to generate documentation and it's served by `GitHub Pages <http://pages.github.com/>`_.
 As we need to put **only the static documentation files** on branch ``gh-pages``, our script does the job of: